khokhlovamariia/Aphasia_Whisper/data/manual_comparison_tables/comparison_7.md

 | [01:33.000 --> 01:35.000] | Yeah                                                                                     | Yeah.                                                                                       | Correct                |                                                                                           |
 | [01:46.000 --> 01:50.000] | No. One word.
 Little words                                                               | I don't know.
 One word.
 Little words.                                                      | Substitution           | Whisper added “I don’t know,” which changes meaning.                                     |
 | [01:52.000 --> 01:54.000] | Yeah                                                                                     | Yeah.                                                                                       | Correct                |                                                                                           |

+**Conclusion:** Whisper performs well with this sample.
+There are some minor errors like filler removal and repetition skipping.